George Brent: Early life

-Brent was born in Ballinasloe, County Galway, Ireland on March 15, 1904, to John J. and Mary (née McGuinness) Nolan.
+Brent was born in Ballinasloe, County Galway, Ireland on 15 March 1904, to John J. and Mary (née McGuinness) Nolan.
 His father was a shopkeeper and his mother was a native of Clonfad, Moore, County Roscommon.
 In September 1915, he moved with his younger sister Kathleen to New York City.
-There, they joined their mother, who was living in the USA after her separation from her husband.
+There, they joined their mother, who was living in the US after her separation from her husband.

 Brent returned to Ireland in February 1921, during the Irish War of Independence (1919–1922), and was involved in the Irish Republican Army.
 During this period he also became involved with the Abbey Theatre.

 He fled Ireland with a bounty set on his head by the British government, although he later claimed only to have been a courier for guerrilla leader and tactician Michael Collins.
 According to Ballinasloe Life (volume 2, issue 4, Oct/Nov 2012), the Irish War of Independence careers of three different men named George Nolan (Brent and two others; one from County Dublin and the other from County Offaly) were apparently conflated, which may explain some of the discrepancies regarding Brent's year of birth, life, and activities during the 1919 to 1922 period.